LauraUSDS/SME-QA-Website/pages/phases/assessments/written-assessments.md

 - Have you expressed the due date of the assessment consistently, with time zone marked?
 - Have you clarified any formatting requirements for submission and what will happen if people submit via another format?
 - Have you added language about how you will treat extenuating circumstances (e.g. a COVID infection)?
-- Have you decided if you will provide SME feedback about a written assessment submission to applicants or not?
+- Have you decided if you will provide applicants with SME feedback about their written assessment submissions? (in other words, do you want to share information about why assessments failed?)

 #### Assessment readiness
 - Have you had one SME who has not worked on developing the written assessment attempt to take it in order to gauge difficulty level and time to complete?